Fly Casting Definitions, Glossary & Terminology

 A concept used for describing the appearance of position and large displacement between the fly/rod legs of the loop (also called a curved line or non-parallel loop).
 This is a casting fault if the caster attempts a translatory hand-rod path.
 It is normal for rotary hand-rod paths to use an open-loop (most negative force casts).

-An open stance, the casting side foot is in the back slightly closer to that alignment than the front one.
+In an open stance, the casting side foot is in the back slightly closer to that alignment than the front one.
 This makes visibility of the fly line easier in both directions and also introduces greater hip rotation during the casting stroke.
 It may also introduce greater tracking issues for new casters due to rotating the hips.
 It may limit the haul distance because it body blocks hauling length.

 Optimal Line Length

 At a distance of the fly line, the caster has the ability and skill level to control when making the cast.
 To find your optimal line limit, perform several false casts, and find the line distance that you can control with confidence.
 Measure this distance of line and divide the total by the length of the rod used.
-Beginners may find it practical to mark this point with a permanent marker or attach a nail knot for a reference when performing the cast.
+Beginners may find it practical to mark this point with a permanent marker or attach a nail knot for reference when performing the cast.

 Optimal Load Placement